Kazi27/EndlessCats2/README.md

-# AND101 Project 7 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 7 - CYOAPI Part 3: Beautified

 Submitted by: **Kazi Anwar**

-Time spent: **7** hours spent in total
+Time spent: **5** hours spent in total

 ## Summary

-**EndlessCats** is an android app that **displays a scrollable list of cat images and gifs of all shapes and sizes from the CAT API!
-It displays three pieces of data, the id, url and image and makes an API call, uses recycler view along with a toast.**
+**EndlessCats2** is the second iteration of an android app that **displays a scrollable list of cat images and gifs of all shapes and sizes from the CAT API!
+It displays three pieces of data, the id, url and image and makes an API call, uses recycler view along with a toast.
+It also looks more cohesive than before!**

 If I had to describe this project in three (3) emojis, they would be: **🐱🐈😺**